gratex/anti-babel/README.sh.md

 # anti-babel

 ## TL;DR;
-Refactorings from proptietary libraries code to ES5, ES6 constructions
+Refactorings from proptietary libraries code to ES5, ES6 constructions.

+NOTE: The code of scripts DOES NOT cover all possible scenarios, some usages of api may not me matched, or we just do not want to automate their usage (working on safest possible scenarios, but sometimes it is better to convert border cases by humans).
+You are always welcomed to CONTRIBUTE another variants.

 Currently available refactoring scripts: